dscoppelletti/GoogleAPIAvailable/README.md

 `GoogleApiAvailability`.

 > You have to use a device (or an emulator) without Play Store or Google Play
-> Services in order to reproduce the bug.
+> Services installed in order to reproduce the problem.

 ## Test 1